BEricDavis/dummy_healthcheck/README.md

 ### stop the tomcat app if it's still running
 service tomcat8 stop

+### start the app.
+By default it will listen or port 8080 for requests to '/healthcheck'
+app.py

-### start the server on port 8080 with the default healthcheck path of '/healthcheck'
+### start the server on port 909 with the default path
-app.py --port 8080
+app.py --port 9090

-### start the server on port 8080 with a custom healthcheck path<br>
+### start the server on port 9090 with a custom healthcheck path
-app.py --port 8080 --path /myCustomService/healthcheck/health.html<br>
+app.py --port 9090 --path /myCustomService/healthcheck/health.html